DiffstarPop: A generative physical model of galaxy star formation history: Simulated Galaxies

 For the case of the \um and \galcus models, the model formulation makes it simple to separately predict and extract the {\em in-situ} component of star formation, which includes only stellar mass formed by integrating the main progenitor of the (sub)halo, from the {\em ex-situ} component, which includes a contribution from stellar mass brought in with merged satellite galaxies.
 For \tng, the in-situ and ex-situ components of star formation are not as cleanly separable or as straightforward to extract.
 We adopt the same definitions of in-situ and ex-situ stars as used in \citet{Rodriguez-Gomez16, Pillepich2018b,Tacchella2019}, based on the baryonic merger tree reconstruction method of {\tt SUBLINK}, and in our results for \tng we only consider in-situ SFH.
+Separating in-situ and ex-situ contributions to total stellar mass assembly will be essential for addressing major mergers in future work (see \S5 for details).

 Throughout this paper, we quote numerical values for halo mass $\Mhalo$ and stellar mass $\Mstar$ assuming the value of $h$ in the simulation under consideration, using units of $\Msun$ everywhere.
 For example, in a simulation with $h=0.6777$ that listed $\Mstar=1\times10^{10}\Msun/h$, we would quote $\Mstar\simeq1.48\times10^{10}\Msun$.
 The \dmah fits in our analysis were each derived based on $\Mhalo(t)$ assuming the value of $h$ and $t_0$ in the cosmology of the simulation, where $t_0$ is the redshift-zero age of the universe; the \dstar fits to $\Mstardot(t)$ similarly assume $h$ in the simulated cosmology, as well as the cosmic baryon fraction, $f_{\rm b}.$